-Saskia just finished her master studies in management when she joined us as our invaluable assistant for the last year of our project.
+Saskia just finished their master studies in management when they joined us as our invaluable assistant for the last year of our project.

 Prof. Karen van den Berg